Multi-Agent Route Planning as a QUBO Problem: Experimental Results

 \section{Experimental Results}

-We begin by comparing the behavior of the considered solvers in terms of runtime and objective quality.
-This comparison establishes a reliable reference for interpreting the remaining experimental results.
+We begin by comparing the behavior of the considered solvers in terms of runtime and solution quality.

 \paragraph{Solver performance comparison:} Table~\ref{tab:solver_comparison} compares solver runtimes and objective values across increasing fleet sizes.
-The hybrid QA solver shows notably stable runtimes for small and medium instances, remaining close to $3\,\mathrm{s}$ up to $1000$ vehicles and increasing gradually as the problem size grows.
-In contrast, simulated annealing (SA) exhibits poor scalability, with runtimes rising sharply and exceeding one hour already at $3000$ vehicles.
-Gurobi provides the fastest solutions for small instances, achieving sub-second runtimes up to $1000$ vehicles, but its computational cost increases steadily and becomes comparable to hybrid QA for larger fleets.
+The hybrid QA solver shows notably stable runtimes for small and medium instances, remaining close to $3\,\mathrm{s}$ up to $1{,}000$ vehicles and increasing gradually as the problem size grows.
+In contrast, simulated annealing (SA) exhibits poor scalability, with runtimes rising sharply and exceeding one hour already at $2{,}000$ vehicles.
+Gurobi provides the fastest solutions for small instances, achieving sub-second runtimes, but its computational cost increases steadily and becomes comparable to hybrid QA for larger fleets.

-With respect to solution quality, hybrid QA consistently attains objective values identical or very close to those obtained by Gurobi across all tested scales, indicating near-optimal performance even for large instances.
+With respect to solution quality, hybrid QA consistently attains objective values identical or very close to those obtained by Gurobi across all tested scales.
 Simulated annealing performs competitively only for the smallest problems, and as the instance size increases, both its runtime and solution quality deteriorate significantly.
-Overall, the results indicate that both the hybrid QA approach and Gurobi are well-suited for this class of problems: Gurobi provides exact solutions efficiently at smaller scales, while hybrid QA maintains high solution quality with stable runtimes as problem size increases.
+Overall, the results indicate that both the hybrid QA approach and Gurobi are well-suited for this class of problems: Gurobi provides exact solutions efficiently at smaller scales, where the reported optimality gap is zero, while hybrid QA maintains high solution quality with stable runtimes as problem size increases.

-Based on the results, all metrics reported in this section are computed from solutions obtained with Gurobi, which serves as the exact optimization baseline.
-The corresponding solutions obtained with the hybrid QA solver were nearly identical across all tested instances in terms of objective value and resulting coverage--overlap trade-offs.\\
+Based on the results, all metrics reported in this section are computed from solutions obtained with Gurobi, which serves as the optimization baseline.
+The corresponding solutions obtained with the hybrid QA solver were nearly identical across all tested instances in terms of objective value and resulting coverage--overlap trade-offs.

 Having established solver equivalence in terms of objective quality, we now analyze the coverage--overlap trade-off induced by different values of the penalty parameter $\lambda$ using a Pareto-frontier perspective.\\